Jump to Recipe Print Recipe

 • Add the room-temperature eggs, water, and melted butter.
 (NOTE: if you use Cup4Cup, omit the psyllium husk powder!)

-• Add the Cup4Cup flour blend (or another that works with yeast) to the liquid ingredients.
+• Add the Cup4Cup flour blend (or another that works with yeast) and the rest of the dry ingredients over the liquid ingredients.

 • Sprinkle the yeast over the top.